Archaeology of Qatar: Iron Age findings

 Two of the burial mounds contained skeletons with iron arrowheads and an iron sword by their side.
 Further discovered burial sites contained grave goods such as potsherds, jewelry, and metal fragments.
 Most of the burial sites were plundered by grave robbers.
 The site falls in a period between 300 BC and 300 AD.
 An excavation team in 2008–09 noted that the mounds may have been built by local nomads.

 To date, no archaeological evidence of Iron Age settlements have been discovered in the peninsula.
 This is likely due to adverse climatic changes rendering Qatar less inhabitable during this period.

 Nestorian sites

 Qasr Al Malehat

 A site on the south-east coast of Qatar, near Al Wakrah, revealed the remnants of a structure purported to be a church.
 It was built directly on limestone bedrock and a hearth was found inside the ruins.
 Radiocarbon dating indicates the site was occupied in the early 7th century AD, and potsherds recovered from the surrounding area evidences continued occupation until the mid to late 8th century.
-The ceramics are consistent with those found in other Nestorian sites in the Eastern Arabia and the structure bears resemblance to the excavated church in Jubail.
+The ceramics are consistent with those found in other Nestorian sites in the Eastern Arabia and the structure bears resemblance to the excavated Jubail Church in Jubail, eastern Saudi Arabia.